 The Medici Family

 The idea of individual-sponsored art primarily began in the Renaissance, mainly as the result of a lack of a single consistent sovereign ruler in Papal Italy.
-Princes, dukes, counts and cardinals ruled smaller areas, and in such areas were often the wealthiest individuals.
+Princes, dukes, counts and cardinals ruled smaller areas and in such areas, they were often the wealthiest individuals.
 Thus, they possessed the means to commission significant artworks.
 In the early 1400s, Italy became the artistic and cultural center of Europe, and the relationship between wealthy patrons and artists flourished there for centuries.
 The rich became richer as increased trade and economic growth led to an increase in the expendable income of patrons.

 Anna Maria Louisa de’Medici was Cosimo’s daughter, and she was essential in protecting the family legacy as we know it today.
-Before she died, she created a will that bequeathed the vast Medici estate to the Tuscan state, ensuring that the art collection formed by the Medicis over the previous three centuries remained in Florence.
+Before she died, she created a will that bequeathed the vast Medici estate to the Tuscan state, ensuring that the fine art collection formed by the Medicis over the previous three centuries remained in Florence.
 Her death marked the end of the Medici governing line, though her actions ensured their legacy lived on in Florence for all time.

 Francesco II Gonzaga and his wife Isabella d’Este were powerful political leaders in the Northern Italian city of Mantua in the 15th century.
 In addition, Isabella was an important humanitarian and one of history’s most prolific patrons of the arts.
 When her husband was captured as a prisoner of war in 1509, she served as regent of Mantua during his absence and became a successful military leader and diplomat.
-Known as the “First Lady of the Renaissance,” she was well-educated and fashionable, and she supported some of the most notable artists of the era, including da Vinci, Raphael, Titian and Giorgione.
+Known as the “First Lady of the Renaissance,” she was well-educated and fashionable, and she supported some of the most notable emerging artists of the era, including da Vinci, Raphael, Titian and Giorgione.
 Some scholars have even speculated that she could be the sitter for one of the most well-known portraits of the Renaissance period — Leonardo da Vinci’s Mona Lisa.

 Remembered as one of the most important and visionary art collectors and dealers of the 19th century, Paul Durand-Ruel was purchasing Impressionist paintings when the larger art establishment was shunning them.
 The financial success, stability and notoriety that many of the greatest Impressionists enjoyed were due in large part to Durand-Ruel, who was an unwavering champion of their new, modern style.
 He was an early buyer of paintings from Claude Monet, Camille Pissarro, Pierre Auguste Renoir and others, seeing their artistic value — and the potential to earn money for himself as their dealer.